hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 }
 ```

 The main element is `attributes`.
-It is an array of objects with three fields in it:
+It is an array of objects, each with the following fields:

 * `name` -- string with attribute name;
 * `mime-type` -- type of attribute
+* `encoding` -- encoding of value, if applicable: `"base64"` indicates base64
 * `value` -- value of credential

 ## Threading